didi/cube-ui/document/components/docs/en-US/upload.md

   size, // file size
   url, // file url, created by URL.createObjectURL, for preview base64, // file base64 value, the value is equaled to the original file's base64 value.
-It is `''` by default, but you can have some plugins to added this `base64` value, like the compress plugin below. status, // file status, one of: ready, success, error progress, // file progress, number 0~1 file // the original file
+It is `''` by default, but you can have some plugins to added this `base64` value, like the compress plugin below. status, // file status, one of: ready, uploading, success, error progress, // file progress, number 0~1 file // the original file
 }